TerryV8/click-count/docs/docker.md

 ```
 Notice an entry at the end, where the container redis1 has got associated with the redis name.

-Now, if you do a ping by the host name i.e. alias name (redis) — it will work:
+Now, if you do a ping by the hostname i.e. alias name (redis) — it will work:

 ```console
 / # ping redis